 Historic Royal Palaces in partnership with Royal Botanic Gardens Kew, have completed a major conservation project which has seen the Great Pagoda returned to its 18th-century splendour and re-opened to the public as a permanent exhibition.

-This summer, you will be able to climb the 253 steps to the top of the Great Pagoda and marvel at spectacular views across London.
+Climb the 253 steps to the top of the Great Pagoda and marvel at spectacular views across London.
 As you climb, learn why the Pagoda was built and how the royal family used this unique building in the 18th century.

-Before visiting the Great Pagoda, please note the following.
+Before enquiring, please note the following.

 The Great Pagoda was designed in the 18th century by English architect Sir William Chambers for the royal family.
 Chambers visited China twice and he was inspired by the buildings he saw; his designs for the Great Pagoda were influenced by prints he had seen there of the famous Porcelain Pagoda at Nanjing.